Jean-Regis-M/MentorAI/README.md

 ---

 Proudly designed and engineered with **Zero Mock Data** and **100% Production-Grade Typescript** for DevNetwork [AI + ML] Hackathon 2026.
-*Remember: Continuous Availability is the ultimate competitive advantage.*